huyiweixyy/huyiweixyy.github.io/_pages/more.md

 **Prof. Jun Liu**

-Professor and Head, Division of Geology
+Professor and Head, Department of Geology

 School of Resources and Environmental Engineering, Hefei University of Technology